 For 17 years, GBSN pursued its original purpose by leading and participating in a large number of international development projects designed to increase management education capacity.
 For example, GBSN aided in developing a “Certificate in Entrepreneurial Management” in Nigeria.
 And that became a model for the Goldman Sachs 10,000 Women program.
 GBSN worked on studies for business schools in Bangladesh and Pakistan.
 It was instrumental in establishing the Association of African Business Schools (AABS).
 Through these examples and many more like them, GBSN has made a big difference improving management and entrepreneurship throughout the developing world.

 To do its pioneering development projects, GBSN established a solid network of business schools which still is dedicated to the original vision and mission.
-This network has grown to over 100 leading business schools in more than 50 countries.
+This network has grown to nearly 150 leading business schools in more than 50 countries.
 It is also becoming more diverse, connecting business schools to a wider set of powerful organizations, like businesses, NGOs, and governments, who share the original vision for the developing world to have the talent it needs to generate prosperity.

-Today GBSN is an independent 501(c)3 organization based Washington, DC, and has member schools, participants, and partners on six continents.
+Today GBSN is an independent 501(c)3 organization based Washington, D.C., and has member schools, participants, and partners on six continents.
 Its original success, has not only made GBSN a highly respected organization, it has also established the network as catalyst for generating prosperity globally, as well as in the developing world.
 And that is especially important at this critical time given of shifting age demographics, automation, climate change, widening inequality, and more.

 Meet some of GBSN’s past and current partner organizations.
 The full Global Business School Network consists of members, participants, and partners.